June 16, 2022Review Recipe

 PRO TIP: This is a handy recipe if you happen to have rice leftover from another meal as well.

-STEP TWO: In a large skillet or wok, heat sesame oil over medium heat and add onion and garlic.
+STEP TWO: In a large skillet or wok, heat vegetable oil over medium heat and add onion and garlic.
 Cook until onions are soft, about 2 to 3 minutes.
 Make sure to stir occasionally to keep the garlic from burning.
 Add peas and carrots and cook until partially thawed, 1 to 2 minutes.
 You’ll need to adjust this time if you use fresh veggies.

 PRO TIP: One of the secrets of delicious fried rice is a nice hot wok and plenty of oil so that your veggies don’t burn to the bottom.